BlauGroup/RNMC/NPMC.md

 ## Sqlite IO

 Sqlite is used for input, output, and checkpointing.
 Before running `NPMC` two necessary .sqlite files must be generated - The Nano Particle Database and State Database.
-Examples of Python code used to generate these files are available in [Examples](./Examples.html).
+An example of the Python code used to generate these files is available in <a href="{{ site.github.repository_url }}"> examples directory </a>.
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

 ### The Nano Particle Database
 There are four tables in the nanoparticle database all of which **must be created and filled in by the user**: